X/Twitter to Charge $1 per Year for Users to Post on the Platform

 • Users will still be able to read tweets for free.

-• The fee will be used to fund new features and improve the overall user experience.
+• The fee will fund new features and improve the overall user experience.

 The potential impact of the new subscription model: